How to Make the Best Smashed Potatoes

 After cleaning them to get the dirt off the skins and the eyes off the potatoes, we put them in a pot, covered them with water, and set them on the stove to boil.

 We added more salt than usual to the pot.
-I have a salt cellar right next to the stove with a small wooden spoon that approximates half a teaspoon; I think I added about 4 or 5 heaping spoonfuls to the water.
+I have a salt cellar next to the stove with a small wooden spoon that approximates half a teaspoon; I think I added about 4 or 5 spoonfuls to the water.

-We brought the pot to a boil and cooked the potatoes for about 10 minutes until we could just pierce them with a fork without breaking them apart – so, short of what you might like for mashed potatoes.
+We brought the pot to a boil and cooked the potatoes for about 10 minutes until we could pierce them with a fork without breaking them apart – short of what you might like for mashed potatoes.
 Boiling time will depend on the size of the potato; if you’re using fingerlings, for example, it won’t take as long.

 And remember, leave the skins on.
 Then we drained them and let them cool for just a few minutes.

-We then drizzled olive oil over the potatoes and stuck them in a 450°F oven (yes, 450°F, you read that right), for 35-40 minutes.
+We then drizzled olive oil over the potatoes and stuck them in a 450°F oven (yes, 450°F, you read that right) for 35-40 minutes.
 We opted not to add any more salt to the potatoes because the water was so heavily salted, but that’s just a preference.

 Serving

-We served them immediately and WOW were they surprisingly good – something short of a potato chip and not quite a French fry but a potato delight all its own.
+We served them immediately, and WOW, were they surprisingly good – something short of a potato chip and not quite a French fry but a potato delight all its own.
 I’d even serve these at a dinner party.

 Despite having made this just once, I can honestly say it has risen to the status of “go-to.”
-Give it a shot and let us know what you think.
+Give it a shot, and let us know what you think.

 📖 Recipe